top of page

 Faq Section banner

-What is the best month to visit Spiti Valley
+What is the best time to visit Spiti Valley

 June is considered the best month as both Manali and Shimla routes are open, weather is pleasant, and all major attractions are accessible.
 September is also a great option for fewer crowds and scenic landscapes.